maitreyikar/E-commerce-Microservices-Applications/README.md

 		docker tag <image-id> <docker-username>/<imagename>:<tag>
 		docker push <docker-username>/<imagename>:<tag>

+		Also, change the value of the "image" field in the respective deployment.yaml files of product-service, user-service and order-service

 	1. minikube start (if an error is encountered, do minikube delete followed by minikube start)

   	MySQL: